Embedding calculus and grope cobordism of knots: Intermediate results

 Additionally, the quotient of $\KK(I^3)$ by $\sim_n$ is actually \emph{an abelian group} and the projection

-is a \emph{universal additive invariant of type $\leq n-1$} \cite[Thm.~6.17]{Habiro} -- meaning that any additive invariant $v\colon\KK(I^3)\to A$ of type $\leq n-1$ factors through $\nu_n$.
-However, the target here is a mysterious group and one would ideally have something combinatorially defined instead, perhaps the primitive part of the mentioned algebra of chord diagrams or the group of Jacobi trees (see Section~\ref{subsec:jacobi-diagrams}).
+is a \emph{universal additive invariant of type $\leq n-1$ over $\Z$ } ~\cite[Thm.~6.17]{Habiro} -- meaning that any additive invariant $v\colon\KK(I^3)\to A$ of type $\leq n-1$ factors through $\nu_n$.
+However, the target ${\KK(I^3)}/{\sim_n}$ is a mysterious group and the goal is to have something combinatorial instead, e.g.\ the primitive part of the mentioned algebra of chord diagrams or the group of Jacobi trees (see Section~\ref{subsec:jacobi-trees}).

-\subsubsection{Embedding calculus.}
+\subsubsection{Embedding calculus}

-The pioneering approach of Goodwillie and Weiss \cite{WeissI,GWII} for studying embedding spaces\footnote{One can take compact manifolds with a fixed boundary condition for all embeddings, or closed manifolds.} $\Emb_\partial(P,M)$ produces a tower of spaces, called \emph{the Taylor tower},
+The pioneering approach of Goodwillie and Weiss~\cite{WeissI,GWII} for studying embedding spaces\footnote{One can take compact manifolds with a fixed boundary condition for all embeddings, or closed manifolds.} $\Emb_\partial(P,M)$ produces a tower of spaces, called \emph{the Taylor tower},